Soumi-GhoshN/jcms.github.io/_posts/2023-09-01-raul-perea-causin.markdown

 # September 15th, 2023: Raül Perea Causín

-On Monday, September 15th, 2023 from 11 am to 12 am we will host a seminar by **Raül Perea Causín** from **Chalmers University of Technology**.
+On Friday, September 15th, 2023 from 11 am to 12 am we will host a seminar by **Raül Perea Causín** from **Chalmers University of Technology**.

 ## Title